celtic426/blog/_posts/2018-10-19-Git-Aliases.md

 tags: [Git, command line, shortcuts, aliases]
 ---

 When you're forced to stop and make a commit after reaching a milestone, sometimes using Git can feel like a crutch rather than a tool.
-If you could sharpen your commit tool to the point where committing is a breeze, you could have more organized code with less chance of losing work.
+If you sharpen your commit tool to the point where committing is a breeze, you can have more organized code with less chance of losing work.

 ## Save More than a Few Keystrokes